mbuczko/cerber-oauth2-provider/README.md

 `(set-landing-url! url)`

-Sets up a location that browser should redirect to in order to authenticate a user.
+Sets up an URL where browser should redirect user to after successul authentication.

 `(set-realm! realm)`